FAQs & T&Cs

 I’ve been selected for the exhibition!
 Where do I deliver my work?

-Exhibiting artists may deliver their work by hand provided it is between 9am – 4pm from Monday 30th September to Friday 4th October 2024.
-Please note, works must be delivered to the Goods In entrance, to the left hand side of the building, not via the reception area as this is not a secure area.
+Artworks must be delivered to The Cass Art Prize, Millennium House, Brunel Drive, Newark, Nottinghamshire, NG24 2DE between 9am – 4pm from Mon 22nd - Fri 26th September 2025 only.
+Please note, works must be delivered to the Goods In entrance, to the left-hand side of the building, not via the reception area as this is not a secure area.

 What packaging should I use?